taksite/todoapp/readme.md

 # ToDo Notes
-* a small project for note taking
+* a small project for note tasking

 ## Technologies
 * Project created with: